What is Nitinol?

 Last updated

-Shape memory Nitinol has three main phases; Twined Martensite, De-twinned Martensite, and Austenite phases.
-The Image below shows at what atomic phases the Nitinol is in during heating and cooling cycles.
-For how this relates to Delta Robotics ThermoFlex actuators:
+Nitinol (Nickel-Titanium alloy) has three main phases; Twinned Martensite, De-twinned Martensite, and Austenite phases.
+The Image below shows the atomic phases of Nitinol during heating and cooling cycles.
+The process of de-twinning does not change the mechanical properties of the alloy, it only changes the alignment of the atoms, storing energy.

-During it's cooling cycle where power is off and the muscle is left to dissipate heat it is in a Austenite to Twinned Martensite phase (right side of graph).
+When power is off and the muscle is left to dissipate heat, the Nitinol transitions from the Austenite phase to the Twinned Martensite phase.

-During load where the actuator is under stress and be deformed i.e. being stretch out by a water jug and pulled it is going from Twinned to De-twinned Martensite (bottom of image)
+While the actuator is under stress and being deformed (for example, being stretched out by a water jug or pulled), the Nitinol is transitioning from the Twinned to the De-twinned Martensite phase.

-Due to the Nature of Nitinol is has a hysteretic curve for temperature vs strain/transformation.
+Nitinol has a hysteretic curve for temperature vs strain/transformation.
 Below is a image of this curve with Austenite start (As), Austenite finish (Af), Martensite start (Ms), and Martensite finish (Mf) phases listed.

-While the Nitinol we currently use at Delta is a 90 Degree Celsius Activation Temperature Nitinol alloy we can have Nitinol's activation temperature, otherwise known as Austenite finish (Af), change based on the Ratio of Nickel to Titanium.
-The greater percentage that Nickel takes up in the alloy content the lower the activation temperature is.
-Below is a graph of this relationship.
+Delta uses a 90 Degree Celsius Activation Temperature Nitinol alloy.
+It's activation temperature, otherwise known as Austenite finish (Af), changes based on the Ratio of Nickel to Titanium.
+A greater Nickel percentage in the alloy's composition lowers the activation temperature.

 1,310 °C (2,390 °F)